Willyham/kafka-stream/README.md

 Node 0.10 Stream compatible kafka consumer

+WARNING: This is still experimental and should not be used in production.

 ## Overview

 This modules aims to provide a simple and stream compatible interface to Prozess' kafka Consumer.